 Automotive Lab is an open laboratory class for basic automotive students.
-This class is for students desiring to expand their hands-on experience using their own vehicle.
-Instructor will provide technical and supervisory support to guide students in completion of their self-initiated projects.
+This class is for students desiring to expand their handson experience using their own vehicle.
+Instructor will provide technical and supervisory support to guide students in completion of their self initiated projects.
 Service information via computer service manuals will be available for students to use for vehicle information and research.

-Prerequisite: AUTO INTR with a minimum grade of C (May be taken concurrently) or NAUT INTR with a minimum grade of C (May be taken concurrently)
+Prerequisite: AUTO INTR or NAUT INTR with a minimum grade of C (May be taken concurrently) or AUTO INTL and AUTO INTZ with a minimum grade of C (May be taken concurrently)

-AUTO LABB AUTOMOTIVE LAB ADVANCED
+AUTO LABB AUTOMOTIVE LAB ADVANCED 2.0 Units

 Automotive Lab Advanced is an open laboratory class for advanced automotive students.
 This class is for students desiring to expand their hands-on experience using their own vehicle.
-Instructor will provide technical and supervisory support to guide students in completion of their self-initiated projects.
+Instructor will provide technical and supervisory support to guide students in completion of their self initiated projects.
 Students are expected to help others in class and be able to work without guidance.
 Service information via computer service manuals will be available for students to use for vehicle information and research.
 Class is recommended for second year students only.